 History

-Locke’s name can be found in works of popular culture:
+Locke’s name is referenced in popular culture:

 Celebrate Individual Rights Day by learning more about John Locke.
+Here are some ideas:

-When is Individual Rights Day celebrated in 2023?
+When is Individual Rights Day in 2025?

 Individual Rights Day is observed on August 29 each year.